 List of Security Groups for an AD User

-During the entire month of April 2020, Enhansoft is giving away a report called List of Security Groups for an AD User.
+During the entire month of April 2020 [this offer is no longer available], Enhansoft is giving away a report called List of Security Groups for an AD User.
 We are doing this in order to make it easier for administrators to look-up what AD security groups a user belongs to.

 In case you were wondering, we don’t just create a report and send it out into the world.
 First, we make sure that getting specific information from ConfigMgr and into a report is a real problem (in this case it was) and then after the report is created, we test, test, and test.
 The results must always be accurate.
 There’s no room for error.